 With trust as the cornerstone of our leadership in AI innovation, IBM is the partner that businesses need right now as they look to use AI as a force for positive change.
 And at this moment in the long arc of human progress, that matters not just for our company, but for our customers and society at large.

-If you are interested in reading more, check out the new World Economic Form case study that explores the evolution of IBM’s approach to trustworthy AI in greater detail, the IBM Watson Trustworthy AI page and the IBM AI Ethics page.
-You can also explore some of the ways our technology and consulting services are helping clients here, review the IBM Institute for Business Value research on the importance of AI ethics among boards and executives and sign up to join the list for our upcoming AI FactSheet open beta which we expect will be coming to IBM Cloud Pak for Data later in October.
+If you are interested in reading more, check out the new World Economic Forum case study that explores the evolution of IBM’s approach to trustworthy AI in greater detail, the IBM Watson Trustworthy AI page and the IBM AI Ethics page.
+You can also explore some of the ways our technology and consulting services are helping clients here and review the IBM Institute for Business Value research on the importance of AI ethics among boards and executives.